agsb/milliForth-6502/README.md

    thru end of another area.

-   A common memory model organization of Forth: tib->...<-spt, user forth dictionary, here->...<-rpt then backward stacks allow to use the slack space ...
+   A common memory model organization of Forth:

+   tib->...<-spt, user forth dictionary, here->...<-rpt

+   then backward stacks allow to use the slack space ...

-   This 6502 Forth memory model is blocked in pages of 256 bytes: page0, page1, page2, core ... forth dictionary ...here...
+   This 6502 Forth memory model is blocked in pages of 256 bytes:

+   page0, page1, page2, core ... forth dictionary ...here...

-   at page2, withou 'rush over' then stacks can simply go forwards:
+   at page2, without 'rush over' then stacks can simply go forwards:

    [tib 40 cells][locals 16 cells][spt 36 cells][rpt 36 cells]

 ## Language